• Transcending the Human Paradox

 Personally, I’ve always considered myself a turtle and a late bloomer.

-This is my first blog entry (originally created on August 27, 2020), and in this article, I want to introduce myself and give you a little background with the hopes it inspires you—no matter who you are and what you’re interested in—and lets you know it’s never too late to begin doing what you love.
+This is my first blog entry, and in this article, I want to introduce myself and give you a little background with the hopes it inspires you—no matter who you are and what you’re interested in—and lets you know it’s never too late to begin doing what you love.
 Whether you are twenty-five, forty-five, or sixty-five, you can always start over.

 I am a literature lover, a word and grammar nerd, a writer, a self-published poet, an artist, and a freethinking individual who is passionate about helping others and making a positive impact.

 My professional life has definitely been a diverse one.
-I’ve tried many different things and worked in various fields.
+I’ve tried many different things and worked in various fields in both blue-collar and white-collar sectors.
+Coming from an immigrant family and having relocated frequently in search of my place in the world surely has a lot to do with it.

-Starting out, I wasn’t sure what exactly I wanted out of life.
-I could have pursued, for example, linguistics, philology, literature, jewelry design and repair, or something along those lines.
+Starting out in college, I wasn’t sure what exactly I wanted out of life.
+I could have pursued, for example, linguistics, philology, literature, jewelry design and repair, engineering, or something along those lines.

 But I didn’t.